flammy/fsapi/FSAPI.md

 </fsapiResponse>
 ```

-Where STATUS should be FS_OK if everything is fine with the request.
+Where VALUE is the requested value and STATUS should be FS_OK if everything is fine with the request.

+### FS_OK

+Everything went well: The command has been executed.

+The new value is valid and within the range of the validation rules.

+### FS_FAIL

+The command hasn't been executed, because your value does not match the validation rules.

+### FS_PACKET_BAD

+You tried to set the value of an read only node.

+### FS_NODE_BLOCKED

+You tried to SET a node of an operation Mode which is not active.

+### FS_NODE_DOES_NOT_EXIST

+You tried to access an not existing node.

+### FS_TIMEOUT

+Your Request took to long.

+### FS_LIST_END

+There is no list-entry left.

+## Session Handling

+The device does only support one session at a time.
+If you create a new session the old session will be purged.

+### Session-ID

+If you send only the Session-ID your new requests will fail, if a new session is created by another user.

+The Session-ID is not only valid for the current command and can be reused for new commands.

+## pin
+If you send the pin in every request you can have multiple users, which can cause conflicts between their commands.

+## Reference

-To keep it simple I will only mention the VALUE field.
+To keep it simple I will only mention the VALUE field of the response.

 ### netRemote.multiroom.device.listAll